emacsmirror/time-block/README.md

   (elfeed))
 ```

+### Focus Mode

+A "focus mode" may be enabled using the `time-block-focus-mode`
+command.
+This global minor mode by default will block all
+block-groups, but this behavior may be changed using
+`time-block-block-checkers`.

+### Checking if A Group Is Blocked

+You may check if a group is currently blocked using the
+`time-block-blocked-p` function, which uses the functions in
+`time-block-block-checkers` to determine if a group is presently
+blocked.
+Functions in this hook must take one argument, a group name,
+and return non-nil if the group is to be blocked.

 ### Automatically advising commands to be time-blocked

 Commands can also be advised to use timeblocking.
 This works for